Trix (company): Trix Twin Railway

-Under the name TTR (Trix Twin Railway), the TRIX Express model railway was also available in England from the end of 1935.
-First of all, locomotives made in Germany were repainted in England.
-Since 1936, the locomotive bogies that were still supplied from Germany were equipped with housings in the English style.
+Under the name TTR (Trix Twin Railway), the TRIX Express model railway was available in England from the end of 1935.
+Locomotives made in Germany were repainted in England.
+From 1936, the locomotive bogies that were still supplied from Germany were equipped with housings in the English style.

 A TRIX subsidiary in England had existed since the early 1930s and was initially responsible for sales of the metal construction kit.
-The English model range was further expanded after the German company founder Stephan Bing was driven out of Germany by the Nazis in 1938.
-In the beginning most of the models run with alternating current (AC).
+In 1938, the English model range was further expanded after the German company founder Stephan Bing was driven out of Germany by the Nazis.
+In the beginning most of the models ran with alternating current (AC).

-After second world war the production resumed in 1948 but began to lag behind the technology used by rivals.
-Trix switched from AC to DC (with its simple reversing function) later than rivals like Tri-ang, particularly the British Trix company.
-In 1956 Trix switched to DC and in 1967 to two-rail as used by most competitors.
+In 1948, production resumed after the second world war, but began to lag behind the technology used by rivals.
+Trix switched from AC to DC, with its simple reversing function, later than rivals like Tri-ang, particularly the British Trix company.
+In 1956.
+Trix switched to DC.
+In 1967, Trix adopted two-rail production, as used by most competitors.

-The production of plastic models began in the late 1950s; the three-wire system was able to last there until 1967, when the international two-wire system was converted.
+In the late 1950s, the production of plastic models began. he three-wire system was able to last there until 1967, when the international two-wire system was converted.
 The company then changed hands several times and at times also operated as Trix Trains and British Trix.
-The legacy of TTR then went to the British subsidiary of Liliput in the 1970s.
+In the 1970s, the legacy of TTR went to the British subsidiary of Liliput.
 Production of British Trix OO gauge trains ceased in 1973.